Food Assistance

 Food assistance at the Belmont Farmers’ Market

 Matching SNAP dollars We match shopper SNAP dollars at the Belmont Farmers’ Market, up to $25 each Market day per shopper.
 SNAP is the Supplemental Nutrition Assistance Program (formerly Food Stamps).
-The table at right shows the total amount of our match each year.
+In the 2025 season, we gave shoppers $24,700 in extra money to help stretch their food budgets.

 Shoppers have told us how important that extra money is.
 Each week, it lets them put fresh, local produce on their tables.
 Read more about matching SNAP and other benefits at the Market.

-Healthy Incentives Program (HIP) The Commonwealth gives SNAP recipients between $40 and $80 in instant rebates on produce each month.
+Healthy Incentives Program (HIP) The Commonwealth gives SNAP recipients between $40 and $80 in free produce each month.
 We have three farmers in the program.
-In 2021, our shoppers received about $21,000 in these instant rebates!

 Matching WIC & Senior FMNP coupons We match WIC and Senior FMNP (Farmers’ Market Nutritional Program) coupons, which are used to buy produce from participating farmers.
-In 2021, local organizations began distributing WIC FMNP coupons at the Market, which brought in many new shoppers.
+These coupons support moms and young children, and seniors.
+In the 2025 season, we matched $1865 in FMNP coupons.

 Our food assistance program benefits vendors as well as shoppers Shoppers take home extra food with these benefits, and our vendors get extra sales.
 So it’s a great deal for everyone!